vhquang/machine-learning/project_report.md

 ### Problem Statement

-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

 The stock market has some properties on its data for each day: Open price, Close price, Adjusted price.
 In this project, I will use a RNN with LSTM to process a window interval (7 days, 30 days, etc...), and try to predict the closing stock price for the next day.

 We will see if an LSTM model can make a better prediction than a naive guess and an ARIMA model.
 Given that training a RNN and LSTM is computationally expensive, we will also conduct an analysist on what advantage and disadvantage of using an LSTM.
 A brief review of how ARIMA and LSTM work will also be included, to show their relevance to the data that we had.

 ### Evaluation Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

 With the goal of predicting stock price, our evaluation metric is to simply measure how far the prediction is, to the actual closing price on a given date.
 In this project, I pick a simple model, in which the difference is reported in form of absolute difference.
 That will make comparison between differenet implementations easier.
 However, in practical, an evaluation which takes into consideration of the direction of the price, would contribute more evaluation value.
 For example, if the model predicts an "x" amount increasement in price while the actual price is decreased, should have more penalty than the prediction of "x" amount less than actual price.

 ## II.
 Analysis
-_(approx. 2-4 pages)_

 ### Data Exploration
-In this section, you will be expected to analyze the data you are using for the problem.
-This data can either be in the form of a dataset (or datasets), input data (or input files), or even an environment.
-The type of data should be thoroughly described and, if possible, have basic statistics and information presented (such as discussion of input features or defining characteristics about the input or environment).
-Any abnormalities or interesting qualities about the data that may need to be addressed have been identified (such as features that need to be transformed or the possibility of outliers).
-Questions to ask yourself when writing this section:
-- _If a dataset is present for this problem, have you thoroughly discussed certain features about the dataset?
-Has a data sample been provided to the reader?_
-- _If a dataset is present for this problem, are statistics about the dataset calculated and reported?
-Have any relevant results from this calculation been discussed?_
-- _If a dataset is **not** present for this problem, has discussion been made about the input space or input data for your problem?_
-- _Are there any abnormalities or characteristics about the input space or dataset that need to be addressed? (categorical variables, missing values, outliers, etc.)_

 The New York Stock Exchange (NYSE) in 2010-2016 will be used for this project.
 The dataset can be downloaded on Kaggle (https://www.kaggle.com/dgawlik/nyse/data).
 The data is chosen because of the record of Open/Close/Low/High price for each day on the market during 2010-2016.
 In addition, there is also extra information about the securities price, splited-price, and the information about the company's earning, expense, profit... that can be served as extra parameters for the model.
 However, for this project, we will only use the closing data as training input.

 ### Exploratory Visualization
-In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
-The visualization should adequately support the data being used.
-Discuss why this visualization was chosen and how it is relevant.
-Questions to ask yourself when writing this section:
-- _Have you visualized a relevant characteristic or feature about the dataset or input data?_
-- _Is the visualization thoroughly analyzed and discussed?_
-- _If a plot is provided, are the axes, title, and datum clearly defined?_

 The data has stock price information of 501 companies, during the period of time between 2010 to 2016.
 For this project, we will only use closing stock price for Google.